- Site Feedback

 - The two preliminary written rounds can generally be described as follows:

-- Only participants who submit the two papers described above under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2014 AND to win one of the top prizes of up to $10,000 described in Section F below.
+- Only participants who submit the two papers described under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2014 AND to win one of the top prizes of up to $10,000 described in Section F below.
 The Organiser however reserves the right to create other ways for students to earn an invitation to participate in the final round in Budapest in June 2014 and/or to win smaller prizes.

 C. Rules for Written Submissions

-- At the beginning of the 2013-2014 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of the theme that will help frame the discussion of the topic during the coming year.
+- From the beginning of the 2013-2014 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of the theme that will help frame the discussion of the topic during the coming year.

 - For each round the Organiser will also post the following information on the Website at least four weeks prior to the deadline for submission: